mrtedgeesq/docker-nemp-example/README.md

 Thanks to the authors of all the posts below, these have been a great help!

-How to build a 3 tier architecture in docker https://blog.bergeron.io/simple-web-architecture-with-docker/
+* How to build a 3 tier architecture in docker https://blog.bergeron.io/simple-web-architecture-with-docker/

-Great article which explains how to set up mongo in docker amongst other things https://medium.com/@sunnykay/docker-development-workflow-node-express-mongo-4bb3b1f7eb1e#.oqolacqz2
+* Great article which explains how to set up mongo in docker amongst other things https://medium.com/@sunnykay/docker-development-workflow-node-express-mongo-4bb3b1f7eb1e#.oqolacqz2

-Mongoose Getting Started
+* Mongoose Getting Started
 http://mongoosejs.com/docs/

-Using polymer cli to build polymer app in docker https://hub.docker.com/r/jefferyb/polymer-cli/~/dockerfile/
+* Using polymer cli to build polymer app in docker https://hub.docker.com/r/jefferyb/polymer-cli/~/dockerfile/

 # Howto

 If you want to do something similar, follow the steps below.
 Note: I haven't tested this procedure - these were just my rough notes as I built this example.
-Please let me know if you have any issues with it and try to help you.
+Please let me know if you have any issues with it and I'll try to help you.

 ## Setup environment
 Install: